tbrowder/FontFactory-TT/METHODS.md

   * Width

     1 - The horizontal distance from a glyph's origin to the right to the point where the next glyph's origin is designed to be placed.
+(Note the *FreeType Project* calls it the 'horizontal-advance'.)

     2 - The same as the first definition but applied to a set of glyphs as a line of text.